-Dissemination of the organisational structure is accomplished by way of the Intranet, with an updated organisation chart
+Dissemination of the organisational structure is accomplished by way of the Intranet, with an updated organisation chart being available to employees.

-· Code of conduct, approval body, degree of dissemination and instruction, principles and values included (indicating whether there are specific references to the transactions ledger and preparation of financial information), body responsible for analysing noncompliance and proposing corrective actions and sanctions
+Code of conduct, approval body, degree of dissemination and instruction, principles and values included (indicating whether there are specific references to the transactions ledger and preparation of financial information), body responsible for analysing noncompliance and proposing corrective actions and sanctions.